rebeccacremona/AudioIDE/README.md

 Without an open-source editor that is keyboard navigable and that plays nicely with screenreaders, this project can't get off the ground.

-Emacs is one good option.
+Emacs/[Emacspeak](https://github.com/tvraman/emacspeak) is one obvious option.

-Something simpler, with less steep of a learning curve, would be very welcome.
+Something with less steep of a learning curve would be very welcome...

 Where should we start??????
 What are your suggestions?